Impact /

 Museum at the Gateway Arch

-In a unique arrangement, we provide for the ongoing maintenance and innovation of the Museum at the Gateway Arch's exhibits through a contract with Pacific Studio, the company that fabricated and installed the exhibits in 2018.
-Pacific Studio is a leading innovator in museum fabrication and has worked with at least 22 other NPS sites across the country, but this is its first ongoing, regular maintenance agreement with a national park, made possible by the Foundation and its supporters.
+In a unique arrangement, we provide for the ongoing maintenance and innovation of the exhibits in the Museum at the Gateway Arch and Old Courthouse through a contract with Imagine Visual Service, LLC, a leading innovator in museum fabricaiton.
+This is its first ongoing, regular maintenance agreement with a national park, made possible by the Foundation and its supporters.
 This is one of many Foundation projects that is setting a model for park conservancies across the country.

 Old Courthouse

-Together with our partners, the Foundation is supporting the upcoming major renovations to the historic Old Courthouse, which will be only the second significant renovation to the facility since it was built between 1839 and 1862.
-This is the final component of the $380 million CityArchRiver project – the largest public-private partnership in the history of the National Park Service – spearheaded by the Foundation.
+In partnership with the National Park Service, Gateway Arch Park Foundation completed a $27.5 million renovation to the historic Old Courthouse in May 2025, which is only the second significant renovation to the facility since it was built between 1839 and 1862.
+This was the final component of the $380 million CityArchRiver project – the largest public-private partnership in the history of the National Park Service – spearheaded by the Foundation.